conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 ## The impact of LLMs

+§3.1.

 Back up to: [Top](#)

 ## LLM usage in the enterprise

+§4.1.
+They key ways in which LLMs are used in companies are:
+- employee productivity – coding assistants (eg. GitHub Copilot),
+- report generation – summarising documents, completing paperwork, drafting contracts, minuting meetings.
+- chatbots – <mark>customer service agents</mark>, interfaces to a company’s documentation.
+- <mark>information extraction</mark> and sequence tagging – sentiment analysis, entity and relation extraction, named entity recognition.
+- translation – inter-language translation (eg. French to Japanese), and <mark>intra-language</mark> translation (eg. informal to formal, abusive to polite)
+- workflows – Semi-autonomous, intercommunicating LLM <mark>agents</mark> can be used to facilitate and automate workflows.

 Back up to: [Top](#)

 ## Prompting

+§5.1.

+### Zero-shot prompting

+### Few-shot prompting

+### Chain-of-thought prompting

+### Prompt chaining

+### Adversarial prompting

 Back up to: [Top](#)